 The Mini-EUSO (Multiwavelength Imaging New Instrument for the Extreme Universe Space Observatory), telescope is designed to perform observations of the UV light emission from Earth.
-It will be located in front of the UV transparent window in the Zvezda Russian module in the ISS, looking at our planet in nadir mode.
+It has been located in front of the UV transparent window in the Zvezda Russian module in the ISS since the launch in August 2019, looking at our planet in nadir mode.

 The Mini-EUSO instrument (37 * 37 * 62 cm3) comprises a telescope with a large (40 degrees) field of view, based on an optical system which employs two Fresnel lenses (25 cm of diameter) for increased light collection.
 The UV light is then focused onto a 2304-pixel multi-anode photomultiplier focal surface (Photo-Detector-Module or PDM) similar to those flown in EUSO-Balloon, EUSO-SPB1 and EUSO-TA.
 Observations are complemented in the visible and Near Infrared range by two ancillary cameras and a number of UV sensors.

 The main Mini-EUSO objectives are the study of atmospheric phenomena, like Transient Luminous Events (TLEs), meteors and meteoroides, the search for Strange Quark Matter (SQM) and the detection of some cosmic ray showers.
 Furthermore, Mini-EUSO could represent the first step in a roadmap of potential debris removal via laser ablation.

 With Mini-EUSO – for the first time – create a dynamic map of nocturnal emissions of ultraviolet in the earth.
 These measurements are completed by a Near Infrared and a visible camera.

 With this detector we can – for the first time – create a dynamic map of nocturnal emissions of ultraviolet in the Earth’s atmosphere, studying phenomena of terrestrial and astrophysical origin.